 In recent years, PitchBook has incorporated an array of AI features in its platform.
 PitchBook Suggestions uses machine learning and natural language processing to enhance search and discovery.
 AI-generated summaries help users quickly digest key elements of company profiles, with each summary point linking to relevant data within the profile for deeper exploration.
 PitchBook also has a VC Exit Predictor, which uses AI to forecast exit potential for VC-backed companies.

-While these AI features improve discovery and efficiency within PitchBook’s structured data environment, they are primarily optimized for navigating PitchBook’s proprietary datasets rather than synthesizing broader qualitative market intelligence.
+While these AI features improve discovery and efficiency within PitchBook’s structured data environment, they are primarily optimized for navigating PitchBook’s proprietary datasets rather than synthesizing broader qualitative market intelligence — a gap for CVC teams who also need narrative, not just structured, signal on a target.

 Emerging Spaces